 - Constriction of blood vessels all over the body

-Stimulating the β-adrenergic receptor sites causes :
+Whereas stimulating the β-adrenergic receptor sites causes :

-- Heart rate
+- Increased heart rate

 - Increased blood flow to the muscles

-- Output of blood from the heart
+- Increased output of blood from the heart

 Amphetamines also prevent the storage of dopamine in compartments within the cell (vesicles).
 This increases the availability of dopamine for later use.

 Official Medical Uses of Adderall

-- Rates of negative behavior
+- Rates of disruptive behavior

 - Academic productivity